NCEAS/metadig-webapp/README.md

 ### metadig-webapp

-The [`metadig-webapp` git repository](https://github.com/NCEAS/metadig-webapp) provides a REST API fronend to metadig-engine that can be deployed as a Tomcat servlet or Docker container.
+The [`metadig-webapp` git repository](https://github.com/NCEAS/metadig-webapp) provides a REST API front end to metadig-engine that can be deployed as a Tomcat servlet or Docker container.

 This repo builds the `metadig-webapp.war` file that can be run as a servlet inside a Tomcat instance.

 Also built is the `metadig-controller` Docker container that includes a Tomcat instance that the `metadig-webapp` servlet runs in.
 This servlet implements the metadig REST API.

-The metadig-webapp is dependant on the metadig-engine jar file, which is provided by the metadig-engine build.
+The metadig-webapp is dependent on the metadig-engine jar file, which is provided by the metadig-engine build.

 In order to build metadig-webapp:
 - mvn clean